 - Chair pose comes in after mountain pose, and then the forward bend comes after.
 To come into chair you literally bend your knees as if you were coming to sit in a chair and you raise your arms alongside your ears, stretching your fingers to the sky.

 - Warrior 1 comes after downward facing dog.
 It is repeated on both the right and left side.
-You will step the right foot forward first, and then pivot the back foot to a forty five-degree angle, with the torso facing forward raise the arms alongside the ears, keeping the front knee bent and the back leg straight.
+You will step the

 - Lower back to plank and low push up, upward facing dog or baby cobra and downward facing dog, and then repeat on the left side.